-You can read more about this case study here.
+You can read more about this in our case study here.

-Just like in the two previous examples, we started by reducing inventory.
-Not only does it cost a lot of money, but it makes the manufacturing flow slower and more rigid.
+Just like in the two facilities, we started by reducing inventory.
+Not only did it cost a lot of money, but it made the manufacturing flow slower and more rigid.

-- Supplier delivers to central warehouse, in a quantity often too large
+- The supplier delivers to a central warehouse, in quantities that were often too large.

-- The remainder is brought back to the warehouse and kept, often for years
+- The remainder was brought back to the warehouse and kept, often for years.

-- Supplier cuts just what is needed (the orders are smaller, in exchange for a slightly higher unit price)
+- The supplier cuts just what is needed (the orders are smaller, in exchange for a slightly higher unit price).

-- Supplier delivers directly to the workshop when the parts will have to be assembled
+- The supplier delivers directly to the workshop when the parts will have to be assembled.

-- Those parts are stored at POU (point of use) inside the workshop and wait a few days until they are used
+- Those parts are stored at POU (point of use) inside the workshop only for a few days until they are used.

 As you can see, we often have to adapt to very different situations and develop countermeasures that make sense for each factory.
 Implementing a flexible manufacturing system does not always follow a linear sequence.